expo/expo/docs/pages/workflow/legacy-expo-cli.md

 <Terminal cmd={['$ expo --help']} />

-To learn more about a specific command and its options, use `expo [command] --help`.
+To learn more about a specific command and the options it may have, use `expo [command] --help`.

 <Terminal cmd={[`# Usage: expo [command] [options]`]} />